/ Members

 • Where you received the service.

-A claim without a provider statement will be denied.
-Statements that you prepare, cash register receipts, receipt of payment notices, or balance due notices will not be accepted.
+A claim that does not include a provider statement will be denied.
+Statements you prepare, payment receipts, receipt of payment notices, or balance-due notices will not be accepted.

 For individual Affordable Care Act (ACA) plans, HMSA allows a three-month grace period to pay each premium after the initial premium.
 The grace period for non-ACA Individual and group plans is 31 days.
 If subsequent premiums aren’t paid before the end of the grace period, the plan will end as of the 32nd day after the premium’s due date.

-We’ll pay all eligible claims for services you receive during the first month of the grace period and may hold claims for services rendered in the second and third months of the grace period if the member is receiving Advance Premium Tax Credits (APTC) to pay a portion of the dental plan premium.
+We will pay all eligible claims for services you receive during the first month of the grace period.
+We may hold claims for services rendered in the second and third months of the grace period if the member receives Advance Premium Tax Credits (APTC) to pay a portion of the dental plan premium.
 If we don’t receive the premium before the end of the grace period, the plan will be canceled.

 Denials

-If any of the services on your claim are denied, the EOB will explain why.
-If you disagree with our decision to deny your claim or request for coverage, please call us for help.
-If you’re not satisfied with the information you receive and you’d like to pursue a claim for coverage, you may request an appeal.
+If any services on your claim are denied, the EOB will explain why.
+If you disagree with the decision to deny your claim or request for coverage and are unsatisfied with the explanation provided, you may request an appeal.

-There are certain cases when a claim for dental services may be denied even after you’ve received the service and the claim has been paid.
-Some examples include:
+In certain circumstances, a claim may be denied even after you received a service and the claim has been paid.
+Examples of this include:

 • Using an expired HMSA membership card to get services.
 If the provider doesn’t verify eligibility over the phone or electronically, the service may be denied when the claim is filed.